WCW Pro

 WCW Pro is an American televised wrestling show that was presented by World Championship Wrestling (WCW).
 Along with WCW WorldWide, it was part of the WCW Disney tapings.
+It was the "B" show of WCW syndication, meaning it generally only aired in markets where WCW had two weekly slots, with the other taken up by the 'A' show of WCW syndication, WCW WorldWide.
 The rights to WCW Pro now belong to WWE and 161 episodes of Mid-Atlantic Championship Wrestling are available for streaming on NBCUniversal's Peacock in the United States and the WWE Network in international markets.

 History

 Mid-Atlantic Championship Wrestling (1958–1986)

 WCW Pro started off as Mid-Atlantic Championship Wrestling, one of two weekly syndicated wrestling programs presented by Jim Crockett Promotions (the other was World Wide Wrestling, which in its final form was named WCW WorldWide).
 It started airing in 1958.

 NWA Pro Wrestling/WCW Pro Wrestling (1986–1994)

 After the merger of JCP and Georgia Championship Wrestling, in 1986 the show was renamed NWA Pro Wrestling.
 It was later renamed WCW Pro Wrestling in December 1990 after Turner Broadcasting bought JCP in 1988.